Back to California

 What This Bill Does

-• Requires the Office of Farm to Fork to establish the California Healthy Food Procurement Fund Program by January 1, 2028.
+• Requires the Office of Farm to Fork to establish the California Healthy Food Procurement Fund Program by January 1, 2028, upon appropriation by the Legislature.

-• Increases procurement of healthy food products for institutions serving pupils from kindergarten through grade 12 and underserved communities.
+• The program aims to increase procurement of healthy food products for schools serving pupils from kindergarten through grade 12.

-• Provides funding to approved vendors who buy whole or minimally processed food products grown in California using climate-smart agriculture practices.
+• Funds will be used to provide funding to approved vendors to procure whole or minimally processed food grown in California using climate-smart agriculture practices.

 Who It Names or Affects